-Finally on concluding what are bowling balls made of?
-The answer is simple that bowling ball have evolved from wood and rubber structures to modern components and materials.
+Finally in conclusion what are bowling balls made of?
+The answer is simple bowling balls have evolved from wood and rubber structures to modern components and materials.
 In the past bowling ball were just objects made up of rubber and wood materials to knock the pins on the deck.

-In this modern world, everything has evolved the bowling ball also got advanced and turned into fashionable objects.
+In this modern world, everything has evolved the bowling ball also got advanced and turned into a fashionable object.
 Technology has not only changed the construction material or physical appearance but inner chemistry too.

-Now bowling ball are designed according to the lane conditions.
-There is complete chemistry between a bowling ball and lane pattern.
-Hence you may say that bowling ball have become machines rather than normal objects.
+Now bowling balls are designed according to the lane conditions.
+There is complete chemistry between a bowling ball and a lane pattern.
+Hence you may say that bowling balls have become machines rather than normal objects.